 Germs really like to hang around.

-Studies show that germs can live for weeks on stainless steel or polymer surfaces.
-Other studies found that antibiotic-resistant MRSA may exist on surfaces up to 360 days, and spore-forming bacteria, including C. diff., can survive for months.
+Did you know that germs can live for weeks on stainless steel or polymer surfaces?
+Furthermore, antibiotic-resistant MRSA may exist on surfaces up to 360 days, and spore-forming bacteria, including C. diff., can survive for months.

 Where are the germs in hospitals and doctor offices?

-Some of the many places where germs lurk in medical facilities, are on:
+Some of the many places where germs in hospitals and doctors’ offices live and breed, include:

 When doctors, nurses and other staff don’t routinely wash their hands, they can spread germs from one patient to another.
 Although it seems obvious that all medical staff should wash their hands before and after seeing each patient, sadly it doesn’t happen consistently.
 In fact, a 2014 study found that less than 1/3 of healthcare workers in an ICU (intensive care unit) always washed their hands.
 Why are so many skipping this important step?
 Likely a combination of forgetfulness and apathy.